Ayoub-2/CTF-Writeup/ZainCTF/Web/README.md

 }
 ```

-put it in the console (we are not analyzinf before getting the general idea) and we got the flag  :) :
+put it in the console (we are not analyzing before getting the general idea) and we got the flag  :) :

 <center><img src="../images/flag_obfjustu.png"></img></center>